-Original design plans for ships often include reserve tonnage for later use in installing fire control equipment, or for upgrading computers.
+Original design plans often include reserve tonnage for later use in installing fire control equipment, or for upgrading computers.

 B. Staterooms: Quarters for the crew and passengers are provided in the form of staterooms containing sleeping and living facilities.
 Each stateroom is sufficient for one person, displaces 4 tons, and costs Cr500,000.
-In some starships (especially exploratory vessels, military ships, and privatelyowned starships), double occupancy is allowed in staterooms.
-No stateroom can contain more than two persons however, as it would strain the ship's life support equipment.
+In some starships (such as exploratory vessels, military ships, and privately-owned starships), double occupancy is allowed, but no stateroom can contain more than two persons due to strain the ship's life support equipment.
 A commercial ship must have one stateroom for each member of the crew.